 Kobayashi was promoted to Manager, Senior Manager and Department Manager of Computer Science Department at the IBM Research Center in 1971, 1974 and 1981, respectively, and was appointed in 1982 as Founding Director of IBM Japan Science Institute (now IBM Research-Tokyo).

 In 1986 he was invited to join the Princeton faculty as Dean of the School of Engineering and Applied Science (1986-91), and as the Sherman Fairchild University Professor of Electrical Engineering and Computer Science, the position he held until he retired in June 2008.
-He continues to teach occasionally a graduate course on random processes at Princeton.

 Other recognitions Kobayashi received include a Senior U.S. Scientist Award (1979) from the Alexander von Humboldt Foundation, Germany, IBM Outstanding Contribution Awards (1975, 1984), and IBM Invention Achievement Awards (1971, 1973).
 He became a Fellow (1977) and a Life Fellow (2003) of the IEEE, a Fellow of the IEICE Japan (2004), and a member of the Engineering Academy of Japan (1992).
 Kobayashi has been listed in Marquis Who’s Who in America and Who’s Who in the World since 1982.